 Whale Watching Tours in Tromso

 By joining a whale watching safari, expert guides will bring you to the whale’s feeding ground.
-Norwegian Travel’s tours in Tromso are designed to respect marine life and ensure sustainability, and we adhere to the AECO guidelines for whale watching.
-Our high-speed catamaran whale adventure ensures you are at the whale location earlier than any other boats.
-On an overnight Northern Lights and Whale Watching tour you can experience two major Arctic highlights in one trip.
-Read about whale watching safaris in Tromso.
+Norwegian Travel’s Whale Watching tour from Tromsø is designed to respect marine life and ensure sustainability, and we adhere to the AECO guidelines for whale watching.

 Packing and Preparation Tips